amatho/it1901/README.md

 # Golf App

+A simple golf app with a booking system, scorecard creation, and user profile - inspired by existing golf apps for mobile phones.

 ## Build and run

 All Maven commands should be ran from the **project root** since some sub-modules depend on others.